PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 ## Notable Locations
 #### Main chamber
-Several tapestries hang from the grand vaulted ceiling here, depicting the history of the Silver Flame.
-Though they eminate no signs of magic, they seem to be the only thing left untouched here
+Four tapestries hang from the grand vaulted ceiling here, depicting the history of the Silver Flame.
+Though they emanate no signs of magic, they seem to be the only thing left untouched here.

+Tapestry 1: The Birth of the Silver Flame

+> The tapestry depicts a great battle, with a brilliant silver flame erupting from the center, pushing back the surrounding darkness.
+Silhouettes of armed figures stand around the flame, their weapons raised.

+Tapestry 2: The Sacrifice of the Couatl

+> The tapestry shows serpentine creatures with feathered wings arranged in a circle, silver light emanating from their bodies.
+A dark, menacing presence looms in the background, shattered by a blinding silver radiance.

+Tapestry 3: The founding of the Church

+> The tapestry portrays a gathering of robed figures, with a tall woman holding a glowing tome at the center.
+The other figures kneel around her, hands outstretched.
+In the background, the foundations of a grand cathedral are being laid.

+Tapestry 4: The Battle Against the Overlords

+> The tapestry depicts a chaotic battle scene, with armored figures bearing the Silver Flame emblem on one side and monstrous creatures on the other.
+A large, shadowy figure with burning eyes looms at the center of the battle.

 ## Inhabitants
 - List major characters that inhabit this place
 - List what faction(s), governments, or groups have control or are attempting to gain control, if any